neelriyer/neelriyer.github.io/_posts/2021-01-10-Kmeans-Clustering-Satellite-Imagery.md

 ---
 layout: post
-title: KMeans Clustering on Satellite Imagery
+title: Segment Satellite Images using Rasterio and Scikit-Learn
 ---

 ![alt text](/images/kmeans/kmeans_trained_on_ea36717ca661ca3cca59d5ea43a81afc.png)

-_Using Rasterio and Sklean to Segment Satellite Imagery_
+_Use KMeans clustering to segment satellite imagery by land cover/land use_

 Recently, I applied KMeans clustering to Satellite Imagery and was impressed by the results.
 I'll tell you the tricks I learned so you don't waste your time.